 black scissors to the white Betty Crocker brand ones sold at the

 I chose white scissors because they are pretty.
+They also seem to

 Truly I am

 blessed to have options.
 For me, especially when the weather is

 kicking, a pair of scissors makes cutting food simple.
 I like it.

 I'd love to hear if you know of adaptations that work